 That’s why we have a sliding fee scale.
-Our fees for individual therapy start from £50.00 to £100 per session for once weekly sessions ((£20.00 – £35.00 for one-to-one reduced cost therapy), depending on your income.
-So, most of our clients pursue medium to long-term treatments because they can and they want to.
+Our fees for individual therapy start from £70.00 to £100 per session for once weekly sessions depending on your income.
+So, our clients can pursue medium to long-term treatments because they can and they want to.

 The therapist and you will agree on a ‘regular frequency’ of meetings.
 Usual frequency is once weekly.
 In effect then, you will agree with the therapist for a recurring series of appointments.
 So, meetings that are cancelled, missed or otherwise disrupt the series: they need to have a working policy (pre) agreed that covers such exceptions.